Reachable moments: Engaging people in substance use disorder treatment during medical hospitalizations

 WHAT PROBLEM DOES THIS STUDY ADDRESS?

-Despite frequent hospitalizations and high healthcare costs, most hospitalized patients with substance use disorder are not engaged in substance use disorder care prior to hospitalization, and one in seven patients in general hospitals have a substance use disorder.
+Although individuals with substance use disorder have more frequent hospitalizations and higher healthcare costs compared to the general population, most hospitalized patients with substance use disorder are not engaged in care prior to hospitalization, and one in seven patients in general hospitals have a substance use disorder.
 Further, most hospitals do not address substance use disorder during acute inpatient encounters.
-Failure to treat substance use disorder in hospitals leads to untreated withdrawal, failure to complete recommended medical therapy, and high rates of discharge against medical advice.
+Failure to treat substance use disorder in hospitals leads to unaddressed withdrawal symptoms, failure to complete recommended medical treatment, and high rates of discharge against medical advice.
 Moreover it represents a major missed opportunity to connect individuals to substance use disorder treatment who otherwise may not present for care.
 This study assessed outcomes for individuals engaging in a new program in Oregon called Improving Addiction Care Team (IMPACT), that includes care from addiction medicine physicians, social workers, and peers with lived experience in recovery to identify and begin substance use disorder treatment for individuals hospitalized for addiction-related medical problems.

 HOW WAS THIS STUDY CONDUCTED?